synchealth/handbook/content/handbook/Time Off of all Kinds.md

 #### work-time versus off-work time:
 Because we are a global organization we aim to honor everyone's priorities & traditions and encourage you to nurture your passions & feed your soul.

-### So in order to keep it simple: All Associates below the director level starts with the same amount of "leave time" = about 6 weeks.
+### So in order to keep it simple: All Associates below the manager level starts with the same amount of "leave time" = about 6 weeks.

 ### The break down is as follows:
 - 23 PTO days **
 - 5 pre-set holidays
 - 4 floater holidays

-** California associates receive 20 days of PTO and 3 sick days.
+** As of January 1, 2024, California associates receive 18 days of PTO and 5 sick days.

-** part-time associates will accrue PTO on a pro-rated basis
+** PTO is accrued every pay period and part-time associates will accrue PTO on a pro-rated basis

 #### That's 32 days (weekdays) to take care of yourself, your family, honoring culture or tradition or just loving life!

 ### PTO Procedures

-In addition to vacation, PTO is designed to cover leave for personal sickness, family sickness, family activities and extra holiday time.
+In addition to vacation, PTO is designed to cover leave for personal sickness, family sickness, bereavement, family activities and extra holiday time.
 Associates may find they need time away from work prior to accruing the hours necessary.
 In such cases, an Associate may build up a negative balance with the prior approval of his or her supervisor.

-In general, all PTO must be preapproved by and prescheduled with the Associate’s supervisor and may be taken in 4 hour increments.
+In general, all PTO must be submitted in Paychex and preapproved by and prescheduled with the Associate’s supervisor and may be taken in 4 hour increments.
 Approval for all scheduled time away is subject to applicable workloads.
 In case of an emergency, however, Associates shall be allowed to take up to 24 hours of unscheduled PTO with less than 24 hours’ notice and regardless of applicable workload.

 Associates accrue PTO based on hours worked per pay period.
 Associates can accrue a maximum of 184 hours of PTO.
 Associates with 184 hours of PTO will not accrue PTO until their PTO balance falls below 184 hours.